ntsmk/chatbot-for-internal-member/README.md

 ## Tasks needs to be addressed by order

 -   [X] define the frequent questions and answers for IT support context -> internal wiki created.
-Difined the frequent questions and answers.
+Defined the frequent questions and answers.
 -   [X] just prompt engineering might be enough based on it, or fine-tune the model -> prompt engineering + RAG used
 -   [ ] deploy the model in /chatbot as simple MVP -> in progress